ThePinkPanther/MinimalAwesome/README.md

 git clone https://github.com/ThePinkPanther/Awesome-rc.lua.git awesome
 </pre>

-For configuration and dependancies see <a href="https://github.com/ThePinkPanther/Awesome-rc.lua/blob/master/settings.lua">settings.lua</a>
+For configuration and dependancies see <a href="https://github.com/ThePinkPanther/Awesome-rc.lua/blob/master/settings.lua">settings.lua</a>.
+Also have a look at <a href="https://github.com/ThePinkPanther/MinimalAwesome/blob/master/theme/theme.lua">theme/theme.lua</a> for styling.